TiraMissU

 A rotation that does not leave "handedness" unchanged is an improper rotation or a rotoinversion.

-geometric rotation transforms lines to lines, and preserves ratios of distances between points.
-A rotation is a linear transformation of the vectors, and can be written in matrix form, Qp
+A geometric rotation transforms lines to lines, and preserves ratios of distances between points.
+A rotation is a linear transformation of the vectors, and can be written in matrix form, Qp.

 The fact that a rotation preserves, not just ratios, but distances themselves, it follows that...